Graduate Study

 • Students are encouraged to select an assessment, policy development or assurance project (10 essential public health services).
 Appropriate projects aim to affect the outer rings of the social ecological model.
 Direct patient care is not allowed.

-• Per accreditation requirements, a practicum project must be designed to meet five of the 22 MPH foundational competencies.
+• Per accreditation requirements, a practicum project must be designed to meet five of the 22 CEPH foundational competencies.

-• Students will outline their project and deliverables on the MPH Practicum Contract which will be signed by their site supervisor and their NSP practicum adviser.
+• Students must outline their project and deliverables on the Practicum Learning Contract, which will be reviewed by their site supervisor and practicum adviser prior to collecting signatures.

-• The School of Public Health has additional practicum resources and documentation requirements including the Prerequisite Form, MPH Practicum Contract, Midpoint Review, Site Supervisor Evaluation.
+• The School of Public Health has additional practicum resources and documentation requirements, including the Practicum Prerequisite Form, Midpoint Review, and Site Supervisor Evaluation.

-• Students must submit a written assignment (practicum report), a visual assignment (poster), and at least two student-generated products for the site (report, dataset, executive summary, etc.).
+• NSP students must submit a written assignment (practicum report), a visual assignment (poster), and at least two student-generated products for the site (report, dataset, executive summary, etc.).

-• Practicum paperwork and deliverables must be submitted to the SPH – MPH Practicum Dropbox.
+• Practicum materials must be submitted to the SPH – MPH Practicum Dropbox.

-• MPH degree-only students can begin the practicum at any point after completing the first year of coursework.
+• MPH-Nutrition (degree-only) students can begin the practicum at any point after completing the first year of coursework.

 • A practicum can be completed during a single quarter or spread over multiple quarters.

-• MPH degree-only students register for practicum credits via NUTR 595.
+• MPH-Nutrition (degree-only) students register for practicum credits via NUTR 595.

-• MPH degree-only students will submit their deliverables to the SPH – MPH Practicum Dropbox.
+• MPH-Nutrition (degree-only) students will submit their deliverables to the SPH – MPH Practicum Dropbox.

-• GCPD students complete the practicum during the 9-month practice experience/internship (winter-summer quarter of year 2).
+• MPH-Nutrition+GCPD students complete the practicum during the 8-month practice experience/internship (winter-summer quarter of year 2).

 • The practicum rotation meets the requirements of the Public Health Concentration rotation (MPH practicum = PH Concentration).

-• GCPD students complete practicum credits by way of their NUTR 561 registration, not NUTR 595.
+• MPH-Nutrition+GCPD students complete practicum credits by registering for NUTR 561, not NUTR 595.

-• GCPD students will submit their deliverables via the GCPD Canvas site in addition to via the SPH – MPH Practicum Dropbox.
+• MPH-Nutrition+GCPD students will submit their deliverables to both the GCPD Canvas site and the SPH – MPH Practicum Dropbox.

-• GCPD students completing winter quarter practicum projects will submit their practicum posters for display at the state dietetic conference (WSAND).
+• MPH-Nutrition+GCPD students completing winter quarter practicum projects will submit their practicum posters for display at the state dietetic conference (WSAND).

 International Students